This post may contain affiliate links.

-Local regulations prevent all beach-front development, there are no restaurants directly overlooking the beach, but some are close and you’ll be able to hear the waves and see the palmtrees from a short distance away.
+Local regulations prevent all beach-front development, there are no restaurants directly overlooking the beach, but some are close and you’ll be able to hear the waves and see the palm trees from a short distance away.

 Port Douglas Restaurants With a View

 We can present you with your options and, of course, we do try to keep this post up-to-date, but restaurants come and go, and since Covid opening times and days are shorter.
 You will probably need to book a table.

 Views From Port Douglas

-Looking along the beach from The Lookout, or sunset gazing from Rex Smeal park, we do have some pretty views in Port Douglas.
-Some of the best views you’ll find in Port Douglas actually don’t have restaurants nearby, the famous view of Four Mile Beach from the lookout, for instance.
+Looking along the beach from The Lookout, or sunset gazing from Rex Smeal park, we do have some pretty vistas in Port Douglas.
+Some of the best vantage spots you’ll find in Port Douglas actually don’t have restaurants nearby, the famous view of Four Mile Beach from the lookout, for instance.

 Outdoor Restaurants in Port Douglas

 Most restaurants in Port Douglas are outdoors or partially outdoors.
 This is lovely, but it does mean it’s warm.
 If you’re visiting in summer or the wet season, finding an enclosed restaurant that is fully air-conditioned could be tricky.

-Restaurants May be Closed During Wet Season in Port Douglas
+Restaurants May be Closed During Wet Season

 The ‘wet’ season kicks in around December but by the end of January, tourist numbers dwindle.
 February and March are the quiet months in Port Douglas and in February some restaurants may be closed for annual holidays.

 Hi-Tide Cafe Opposite Four Mile Beach

-Hi Tide restaurant is on the Port Douglas esplanade, overlooking Four Mile beach.
+Hi Tide restaurant is on the Port Douglas Esplanade, overlooking Four Mile beach.
 You can see the sand and water from your table, but there is a quiet road, grass, and palm trees between you and the beach.
 Their breakfasts are delicious.

-Lure Restaurant On the Marina
+Lure Restaurant On the Port Douglas Marina

 Lure has a prime position overlooking the Port Douglas Superyacht Marina.
-This, and the other handful of restaurants along the marina, even have a few tables on the water’s edge.
+This, and the other handful of Port Douglas Marina restaurants even have a few tables on the water’s edge.

 Super Yacht Marina, Port Douglas, 07 40995201